dhruv-v07/RetailPulse/README.md

 # RetailPulse

-A full-stack stock analysis application that combines real-time market data with social media sentiment analysis and AI-powered investment recommendations.
+A stock analysis tool that shows real-time prices and what people on Reddit are saying about stocks.

 ## What this does